Fire police: Dissolution of Fire Police

+India

+The Central Industrial Security Force (CISF) and Home Guard have fire wings.

+Ancient Rome

+The Vigiles had dual firefighting and policing duties.

 United States

-Fire police exist in fourteen states of the United States including Connecticut, Delaware, Florida, Maryland, Massachusetts, New Jersey, New York, North Carolina, Maine, Ohio, Pennsylvania, and West Virginia.
+Fire police exist in thirteen states of the United States including Connecticut, Delaware, Florida, Maryland, Massachusetts, New Jersey, New York, North Carolina, Maine, Ohio, and Pennsylvania.
 They must take an oath of office and be sworn in by a municipal clerk or official, mayor, magistrate, judge, sheriff or justice of the peace - depending upon jurisdiction and local authorizing laws.
 At fire service incidents, fire police assume either the full or necessary powers of a police constable.

 Some texts list Burlington County, New Jersey as forming one of the first fire police units.
 Laws in New Jersey State code as early as the 1850s supported fire police in their duties.

 Connecticut

 Unlike many other fire police departments, those in Connecticut do not necessarily have police powers or acts as sworn agents of a body of government.
 Instead, their authority flows directly from the fire chief of their parent fire department; however, this authority relates only to fire drills, emergencies within the fire district, and mutual aid situations.
 Nevertheless, the mayor or first selectman of some towns may give fire police constable status despite this worldwide custom.

 The state of Connecticut requires that fire police officers are officially appointed by the fire chief, and it provides them with, among other things, distinctive badges of office, headgear, reflective equipment.

 All Connecticut fire police are certified by the Connecticut Fire Police Association under the standards of the Connecticut Fire Academy, and many fire departments have specialized or modified their apparatus for traffic control.
 For instance, the Hebron volunteer fire company (Hebron, CT) has Service 310, a modified retired ambulance.
-Colchester Hayward volunteer fire company has Service 328, a utility pick-up truck that it has modified specifically for traffic control by equipping it to hold many cones and signs.
+Colchester Fire & EMS has Service 328, an old dump truck with flat bed that has been modified specifically for traffic control by equipping it with a crash attenuator unit and cones, signs, etc.

 This is spelled out in Connecticut statute under Chapter 104, Section 7-313a.